-Торіс Summary For more information What experience does the Manager have?
+Topic Summary For more information What experience does the Manager have?
 Members of the Gryphon Investment Committee collectively have over 50 years' experience in the investment markets.
-Section 6.5 - In addition to managing the Trust, the Manager also manages segregated accounts valued at over \$1.7 billion on behalf of institutional investors which is invested in the RMBS and ABS markets.
+Section 6.5 In addition to managing the Trust, the Manager also manages segregated accounts valued at over \$1.7 billion on behalf of institutional investors which is invested in the RMBS and ABS markets.
 What is the Trust's Investment Objective?
 The Trust's Investment Objective is to provide monthly cash income and capital preservation at a portfolio level by investing in fixed income securities consisting of RMBS and ABS.
 However, neither the Responsible Entity nor the Manager guarantees the performance of the Trust.
 Investors' capital is not guaranteed.
 Like all investments, the investments comprising the Portfolio carry risks, and if these risks eventuate, you may lose some or all of your capital invested in the Trust.
 Section 5.5 What is the Trust's Investment Strategy?
 The Investment Strategy reflects the key tenets of the Manager's investment philosophy of capital preservation and superior investment returns, given the associated risk.
 Sections 5.5 and 5.16 The Manager will continue to employ its investment selection processes, policies and risk protocols in applying the funds raised under the Offer to increase the scale and diversity of the Portfolio.
 What is the target Portfolio?
 The Manager is responsible for the Portfolio construction.
 The Portfolio is constructed in accordance with the Investment Strategy and the Investment Guidelines and policies agreed with the Responsible Entity from time to time (as described in Section 5.6).
 Sections 5.6, 5.7 and 6.4 What is the Target Return?
 Target Return of RBA Cash Rate plus 3.50% per annum net of fees through the economic cycle.
-Section 5.5 The Target Return from listing to 4 June 2019 was 5.00% per annum, net of fees.
-On 4 June 2019 the RBA announced a reduction in the RBA Cash Rate to 1.25%.
-Therefore, the Target Return from 5 June 2019 is 4.75% per annum, net of fees.
-The total return may rise or fall based on, amongst other things, performance in the underlying Trust investments and movements in the RBA Cash Rate.
+Section 5.5 Based on the RBA Cash Rate as at the date of this PDS, the Target Return is 4.25%, net of fees.
+The Target Return will rise or fall based on movements in the RBA Cash Rate.
+The Target Return is not a forecast and is not guaranteed.
+The actual total return may rise or fall based on, amongst other things, performance in the underlying Trust investments and movements in the RBA Cash Rate.
 What returns have been generated by the Trust since the IPO?
-The Trust listed on the ASX on 25 May 2018, and since then has paid regular monthly distributions.
-Since the Portfolio has been fully invested, distributions paid and declared by the Trust have exceeded the Target Return.
-4 Section 5.5 The first distribution was paid in July 2018 and distributions have been paid monthly since then, within six business days of the end of each month.
+The Trust listed on ASX on 25 May 2018, and since July 2018 has paid regular monthly distributions.
+Since October 2018, when the Portfolio was fully invested, distributions paid and declared by the Trust have exceeded the Target Return.
+3 Section 5.5 The first distribution was paid in July 2018 and distributions have been paid monthly since then, within six business days of the end of each month.
 The Responsible Entity intends to continue to pay distributions to Unitholders monthly.
 Distributions will be paid at the discretion of the Responsible Entity and may depend on a number of factors, including future earnings, capital requirements, financial conditions, future prospects and other factors the Responsible Entity deems relevant.
 The Responsible Entity may establish a distribution reinvestment plan, and if so, details will be provided to Unitholders.